openservicemesh/osm-docs/content/docs/guides/uninstall.md

 there may be resources a user created in the namespace that they may not want automatically deleted.

 If the namespace was only used for OSM and there is nothing that needs to be kept around, the namespace can be deleted at this time with `kubectl`.
+> Warning: Only delete the namespace if resources in the namespace are no longer needed.
+For example, if osm was installed in `kube-system`, deleting the namespace may delete important cluster resources and may have unintended consequences.

 ```console
 $ kubectl delete namespace <namespace>